SamuelClucas/bocs/README.md

 >
 > **S**pace

----

 ## Get Involved

 I'm always open to feedback, collaboration, or discussion with other simulation-minded biologists, programmers, or designers.
 Please reach out!

-3. In Digi-Lab, I am god.
-I can continue to develop its features, hopefully converging on something special...

-For these reasons, I am writing the simulation engine in [`wgpu`](https://docs.rs/wgpu/latest/wgpu/), Rust's flagship graphics library.
-Its documentation is robust, as is its code, from which I hope to learn and become a better systems architect.
-I plan to take advantage of parallel computation (GPU-acceleration) wherever practical to expand the engine's capabilities as much as possible.